Jewel Carmen: 1912–1916: Career beginnings and scandal

-Following the scandal, Quick resumed her career in films using the name Jewel Carmen, and went on to appear in Daphne and the Pirate (1916) opposite Lillian Gish, and in D. W. Griffith's Intolerance (1916).
+Following the scandal, Quick resumed her career in films using the name Jewel Carmen, and she appeared in Daphne and the Pirate (1916) with Lillian Gish and in D. W. Griffith's Intolerance (1916).

 1917–1921: Lawsuits against Fox

-In 1917, Carmen contracted with Fox Film Corporation, but finding the deal unsatisfactory, she opened a new contract with the Keeney Corporation in 1918 while her first contract remained in effect.
-Fox sent Keeney notice of their prior contract, warning that they would hold Keeney responsible for assisting her in breaking it, and promising to indemnify Keeney against legal retaliation.
-Carmen launched two lawsuits against Fox, one to attempt to free herself of the obligation of fulfilling her contract, and another to seek redress for their interference with her contract with Keeney.
+In 1917, Carmen contracted with Fox Film Corporation, but finding the deal unsatisfactory, she started a contract with the Keeney Corporation in 1918 while her first contract remained in effect.
+Fox sent Keeney notice of its previous contract, warning that it would hold Keeney responsible for assisting her in breaking it and promising to indemnify Keeney against legal retaliation.
+Carmen launched two lawsuits against Fox, one to attempt to free herself of the obligation of fulfilling her contract and another to seek redress for their interference with her contract with Keeney.

 Key to the issues was the question of where the contracts had been made: New York or California.
 Fox's offices were located in New York; Carmen was a resident of California.
 By California law, Carmen was an adult when the contract was signed; by New York law, which granted majority at 21, she was not.
 If not an adult, she could not be legally held to the document she had signed.
-Though Carmen initially won the first lawsuit, having the contracts set aside and receiving damages of $43,500 from Fox, the decision was overturned on appeal because she had "unclean" hands, having herself treated Fox unfairly.
-She won her second case because Fox's interference with her employment with Keeney had been outside the law, though Justice Benjamin N. Cardozo made clear that he did not approve of the legal loophole that allowed Carmen to break her contract with Fox.
+Although Carmen initially won the first lawsuit, having the contracts set aside and receiving damages of $43,500 from Fox, the decision was overturned on appeal because she had "unclean" hands, having herself treated Fox unfairly.
+She won her second case because Fox's interference with her employment with Keeney had been outside the law, but Justice Benjamin N. Cardozo made clear that he did not approve of the legal loophole that allowed Carmen to break her contract with Fox.

 In the midst of the ongoing lawsuits, Carmen married film director Roland West.
 West subsequently cast her as the lead of his 1921 film The Silver Lining, in which she portrayed one of two orphaned sisters who is adopted by a thief.
-She followed this with the drama Nobody, also released in 1921.
+She followed it with the drama Nobody, also released in 1921.

 1922–1984: Subsequent scandal and retirement

-Following her marriage, Carmen went into semi-retirement, and did not appear in films for five years.
-She made her final appearance in the horror film The Bat (1926), directed by her husband, West.
+Following her marriage, Carmen went into semi-retirement and did not appear in films for five years.
+She made her final appearance in the horror film The Bat (1926), directed by her husband West.